 Ensure Your Pharmacovigilance (PV) System Meets European Regulatory Requirements

 Every Marketing Authorization Holder (MAH) in Europe has an obligation to establish a pharmacovigilance (PV) system for the fulfillment of pharmacovigilance tasks for its products.
-When setting up a PV system in Europe, the EU Qualified Person for Pharmacovigilance (QPPV) is critical to the initial creation and oversight of this PV system and the well-defined legislative responsibilities for this role.
+When setting up a PV system in Europe, the MAH must appoint an EU Qualified Person for Pharmacovigilance (QPPV) to establish and maintain the MAH’s PV system.
+In addition to the establishment and oversight of the PV system, the QPPV also has several legislative responsibilities.

 Responsibilities of the EU QPPV include: